dubini0/security_tools/ghidra_auto_decompile/README.md

 Ghidra can be downloaded from https://ghidra-sre.org/

-This uses `analyzeHeadless` from Ghidra, and saves all recongizable code from Ghidra.
+This uses `analyzeHeadless` from Ghidra, and saves decompiled code and information from Ghidra.